Fall Guys: Post Release

 On 21 February 2023, Mediatonic announced in a blogpost that Seasons will be longer than 2–3 months for future seasons to allow for more time to work on future seasons.
 They also announced a level editor which was originally teased in 2022 called Creative.
-Creative launched on 10 May 2023.

-As of Season 3: Sunken Secrets, Jukio Kallio no longer composes the game's music.
+Creative launched on 10 May 2023.As of Season 3: Sunken Secrets, Jukio Kallio no longer composes the game's music.

 On 17 July 2023, Fall Guys show-bucks prices were increased in the United Kingdom, Mexico, and Canada due to inflation.
 On 17 September 2023, it was announced that the price for Show-Bucks would also be increasing in Czech Republic, Denmark, Eurozone countries, Hungary, Japan, Norway, Poland, Romania, Sweden, Turkey and the United States for similar reasons.

 On 16 August 2023, it was announced that Seasons would be phased out in favour of more frequent updates, but that Fame Passes would remain.
+Tim Sweeney stated that Fall Guys and Rocket League will not be discontinued despite mass layoffs, and that Epic Games would continue to invest in them.

 The inside of Mediatonic's office on 28 September 2023.
 The word Mediatonic was rearranged to spell 'decimation' as a response to Epic Games laying off over 830 employees, with Mediatonic being severely affected by the layoffs.
 While it is unknown how many employees were fired, many former employees announced their unemployment on Twitter.

-Tim Sweeney stated that Fall Guys and Rocket League will not be discontinued despite mass layoffs, and that Epic Games would continue to invest in them.

 On 16 August 2024, Fall Guys was released on Android worldwide and IOS devices in the EU via the Epic Games Store relaunch on mobile devices.
 The Fall and Fantasy Update announced that a Ranked mode would be released with the next update, which came in the form of "Ranked Knockout" on 1 April 2025.
+On 23 January 2026 a Fall Guys limited time mode titled 'Crown Jam' was released in Fortnite.